 A summary of the key points that affected taxpayers need to note are as follows:

 The next steps that taxpayers should take will vary depending on their personal circumstances, and we would be happy to assist clients where possible.
-For further information, please contact Shaun Young, John Cassidy, Liam Hawkins or your usual contact at Crowe.
+For further information, please contact Dinesh Jangra, John Cassidy, Liam Hawkins or your usual contact at Crowe.